AI-UNIT-IT-KKU/Solar_Panels_Prediction/README.md

 - 🚀 **FastAPI** — Backend framework for building the interactive web interface.
 - 🧮 **Pandas & NumPy** — For data preprocessing, cleaning, and numerical computations.
 - 📊 **scikit-learn** — Used for feature selection, evaluation metrics, and preprocessing utilities.
-- 🌐 **HTML, CSS, JavaScript** — To create the simple, responsive frontend connected to FastAPI.
+- 🌐 **HTML, CSS** — To create the simple, responsive frontend connected to FastAPI.

 ---